-Q. Misrepresentation: if, at any time, KCDC learns that a tenant made any misrepresentation to be eligible for assistance, the tenant's assistance may be terminated.
+- Q. Misrepresentation: if, at any time, KCDC learns that a tenant made any misrepresentation to be eligible for assistance, the tenant's assistance may be terminated.
 A tenant's misrepresentation that results in a lower portion of tenant rent than should have been paid will result in the tenant being required to pay the difference between that amount and the amount that should have been paid.
-In justifiable cases, KCDC may take such action as it deems reasonable.

-19.1 Victim of Domestic Violence, Economic Abuse, or Technological Abuse

-In accordance with the Violence Against Women Act (VAWA), KCDC will not terminate a tenant's assistance who is a certified victim of an actual or threatened incident of domestic abuse as defined by the Act.
-Also, KCDC will not terminate a tenant's assistance who is a certified victim for criminal activity that is directly related to domestic abuse.
+In justifiable cases, KCDC may take such action as it deems reasonable. - 20.1 Victim of Domestic Violence, Economic Abuse, or Technological Abuse assistance who is a certified victim for criminal activity that is directly related to domestic abuse.
 KCDC may terminate a tenant's assistance who is a victim if there is an actual and immediate threat of harm to others or for other lease violations not based on domestic, economic, or technological abuse.
 KCDC may terminate assistance if, after the tenant removes the abuser from the lease, the tenant allows the abuser to move back in.

+In accordance with the Violence Against Women Act (VAWA), KCDC will not terminate a tenant's assistance who is a certified victim of an actual or threatened incident of domestic abuse as defined by the Act.
+Also, KCDC will not terminate a tenant's